TrainWeb.org Facebook Page

 ### This Page is Under Construction ###

-Author's Note: I do not yet have all the necessary material to provide a detailed web-page for this location.
-In the meantime this page is a 'place-holder' to support links with other pages.
+Author's Note: I do not yet have all the necessary material to provide a complete web-page for this location.
+In the meantime it is hoped that the expanding content of this page will prove of interest.

 Introduction

 The railway station at Henstridge was a simple wayside station in the county of Somerset, on the southern part of the original main line of the Somerset & Dorset Joint Railway (S&DJR) from Bath to Wimborne.
 That part of the S&DJR was constructed originally by the Dorset Central Railway (DCR), which was opened on 1-November-1860 as a single-track line from Wimborne to Blandford.
-Subsequently the DCR was extended northwards to join with the Somerset Central Railway (SCR) and in 1862 become the Somerset and Dorset Railway (S&DR), which in turn became the S&DJR in 1875 when the line was leased jointly by the Midland Railway (MR) and London & South Western Railway (L&SWR).
+In 1862 the DCR merged with the Somerset Central Railway (SCR) to become the Somerset and Dorset Railway (S&DR) and in 1863 the former DCR line was extended northwards from Blandford to meet with an eastwards extension of the SCR.
+The SDR in turn became the S&DJR in 1875 when the line was leased jointly by the Midland Railway (MR) and London & South Western Railway (L&SWR).
 After the Grouping of the railways of Great Britain in 1923 the S&DJR became a Joint line under the control of the London, Midland & Scottish Railway (LMS) and the Southern Railway (SR), who were the successors to the MR and L&SWR respectively.
-When the railways of Great Britain were nationalised in 1948 the Joint line south of Evercreech Junction came under the control of British Railways (Southern Region) (BR(SR)), but in 1963 the line southwards through Henstridge passed to the control of British Railways (Western Region) (BR(WR)) and remained as such until the S&DJR closed to passenger traffic on 6-March-1966.
+When the railways of Great Britain were nationalised in 1948 as British Railways (BR) the Joint line south of Evercreech Junction came under the control of BR Southern Region (BR(SR)), but in 1963 the line southwards through Henstridge passed to the control of BR Western Region (BR(WR)) and remained as such until the S&DJR closed to passenger traffic on 6-March-1966.

 Henstridge station in 1952 Map of Henstridge station revised in 1901